Alonnisos: The island

 Agriculture is widespread on Alonnisos, predominantly mixed farming and vineyards.
 The main products are almonds, grapes, figs and olives.
 Pine trees are abundant on the island.
 While fishing is a popular profession on the island, tourism is now the main industry.

-Housing traditionally consists of closely constructed houses with stone walls, which, until 1965, were centered on the capital.
-A small fortress protected against enemies and pirates.
-The island and the village were heavily damaged in the 1965 earthquake.
+Housing traditionally consists of closely constructed houses with stone walls, which, until 1965, were centered on the capital—a small fortress protected against enemies and pirates.
+The island and the village were heavily damaged in an earthquake on 9 March 1965.
 Many inhabitants returned not to the village of Alonnisos, but to Patitiri.
 The old village has been restored in recent years, with rebuilt houses now utilised for tourism.

 The beaches around the island consist of pebbles.
-The ecosystem in the north side of the island is in good condition.
-The Mediterranean monk seal (Monachus monachus) is common around the island, and in 1992 the Alonnisos Marine Park was created to protect these seals and other animals.
+The ecosystem on the north side of the island is in good condition.
+The Mediterranean monk seal (Monachus monachus) is common around the island, and in 1992, the Alonnisos Marine Park was created to protect these seals and other animals.

 In July 2021, Kostis, a monk seal that was the mascot of the island, was killed, apparently by a spearfisher.